Autofocus Camera Tips

 Using “one-shot” mode is safer, but once the camera has focussed it stays focussed on that point so PRESS THE SHUTTER quickly.
 If you don’t and again the subject moves, it could be thrown out of focus.

-If you found these autofocus camera tips useful, have a look around the rest of the site to see what else we may help you with or check out our new private Online Photography Training Section.
+If you found these autofocus camera tips useful, please share them with your friends and family.
+Also, have a look around the rest of the site to see what else we may help you with or check out our new private Online Photography Training Section.

 Go here for More Autofocus Camera Tips